‘The Ranch’ Star Danny Masterson Denies Sexual Assault Amid LAPD Investigation

 “I pointed out to her that there was a framed picture of a Scientologist on their wall, actor Michael Peña.
 Do you know what that says to a young Scientologist who comes here to seek justice?
 My experience with the LAPD has not been good.
 I asked her to do the right thing by these girls, and I told her that the world is watching.”

 Danny Masterson has denied these sexual assault allegations to be true.
 The question is – do you believe him?
 Would he admit to the crime even if he had committed it?
 Is the Church of Scientology covering up Masterson’s crime?
-Or – is his representative telling the truth – and this is all just a stunt to push Remini’s new series?
+Alternatively, is his representative telling the truth – and this is all just a stunt to push Remini’s new series?
 Share your thoughts in the comment’s section found down below.

 [Featured Image by Mark Davis/Getty Images]